DOME-Marketplace/issuer-guide/README.md

 ![Credential Issuer Mandatee E-mail Notification](./assets/17.png)

-Once the Mandatee download the signed Credential you can see the updated and final status of the Credential in the Credential list as VALID
+Once the Mandatee download the signed Credential you can see the updated and final status of the Credential in the Credential list as **VALID**

 ![Credential Issuer Mandatee E-mail Notification](./assets/18.png)

+The issuance of a Valid LEAR Credential Employee is now completed.

 ### Troubleshooting: Expired Credential Offer
 From the moment of the creation of a new Credential the link for the Mandatee to download the Credential have a lifespan of 10 minutes.
 If the Mandatee didn't download the Credential in that time or fails to do it there is an option to send a fresh e-mail notification to the Mandatee with the instruction and a new functional link to start the process.
-To do so click on the status of the Credential access it's details
+To do so click on the status of the Credential to access its details

 ![Credential Issuer Credentials List](./assets/11.png)

-In the details view click the "Send Reminder" button
+In the details view click the "**Send Reminder**" button

 ![Credential Issuer Credentials List](./assets/12.png)